-For those who are new to the science beat, the UK's science, technology, engineering and medicine public relations association has produced a handy "Guide to being a press officer".
+For those who are new to the science beat, the UK's science, technology, engineering and medicine public relations association (Stempra) has produced a handy "Guide to being a media officer".

 Affiliates of the Australian Science Media Centre have access to several online events on topics such as journal embargoes and data journalism here.

 For your Scientist:

 Science Media Savvy.org is a media tips website for scientists preparing for media work.
 In specially-created videos, well-known journalists explain their jobs, and what scientists can do to get their message across quickly and succinctly.
 And, providing the view from the other side of the fence, researchers who have proved to be star media performers offer tips on how to get the most out of media work, and how to avoid some of the common pitfalls.
 An additional series of videos provides an idea of what it's like to be interviewed for TV, radio, print or online.

 There is also a guide to using social media and a module dealing solely with contentious science.